7RU7H/Archive/Web-Application-Hacking/Web-Concepts/HTTP.md

 ## Versions

-**HTTP 1.0 is a non-persistent connection, and HTTP 1.1 is persistent connection**.
-For a connection Persistent or Non-persistent it is sure that to initiate TCP connection one RTT is used.
+- **HTTP 1.0 is a non-persistent connection, and HTTP 1.1 is persistent connection**.
+For a connection Persistent or Non-persistent it is sure that to initiate TCP connection one round-trip time (RTT) is used.
 RTT-> Time for a small packet to travel from client to server and back.

+- **HTTP 2.0 does not allow Transfer-Encoding**
 ## Requests

 METHODS | Description